iman01/IsaacROS/README.md

 ### Ghost mode

 The `run_ghost.sh` script demonstrates how to use the ghost robot to visualise commanded trajectories alongside the main robot.
-It sources the built `agrorob_msgs` workspace, launches `loader.py` with `--ghost-opacity 0.3` and runs the steering emulator.
+It sources the built `agrorob_msgs` workspace, launches `loader.py` with `ghost.yaml` configuration and runs the steering emulator.
 The ghost robot receives `RobotState` messages directly from recorded bag and mirrors wheel angles, allowing you to compare emulated and actual steering behaviour, recorded from real robot.

 ---

 ## Field Configuration

-The simulation includes a configurable crop field defined in `simulation/agrorob_crops.yaml`.
+The simulation includes a configurable crop field defined in `simulation/config/agrorob_cropcraft.yaml`.
 This YAML file describes the geometry of maize beds and weed distributions.
 Key parameters include:

 * **Bed geometry** – set the width of each bed, number of rows, plant spacing and random height variation.
 The example configuration defines three beds of maize with two rows per bed, adjustable plant height and optional offsets.
 * **Weed types** – specify densities and minimum separation for various weed species (portulaca, polygonum and taraxacum) in both “big” and “small” variants.